Snowiiii/Pumpkin/docs/config/advanced.md

 ### Swing

-Should player swing when attacking
+Should players swing when attacking?

 ```toml
 swing=true